+Each record in the Jobs file represents one job reported by a person in a round.
 The unique record identifier is the variable JOBSIDX, which is comprised of a person identifier (DUID + PID), a round identifier (RN), and a job number (JOBSN).
-A panel indicator (PANEL) is included on the file to distinguish Round 3 jobs held by Panel 6 persons from Round 3 jobs held by those in Panel 7.
+A panel indicator (PANEL) is included on the file to distinguish Round 3 jobs held by Panel 7 persons from Round 3 jobs held by those in Panel 8.

-Each job record contains variables related to the employment section of the 2002 MEPS household survey.
-All persons age 16 and older in the MEPS can report any number of jobs held within a round.
+All persons age 16 and older in the MEPS are asked to report on jobs held.
+Depending on an individual's job history, these reported jobs may be held:

+- at the interview date,

+- in the round but prior to the interview date, or

+- prior to the round.

+Only those persons reporting a job in a round will have a record on the Jobs file for that round.

+Initial Reporting Round

+Most persons held only one job at the first interview date - their "Current Main Job."
 Persons who held more than one job at the round's interview date (a current job) were asked to identify the main job.
-This job was classified as the "current main job" and all other simultaneously held jobs were classified as "miscellaneous."
-The MEPS also obtained some information on former jobs held in the reference period and, for those persons not currently working and having no job in the reference period, some information on the last job the person held.
-Additionally, for those persons age 55 or older who indicated that they retired from a job, the MEPS obtained some job-level data on the retirement job.
-It is important to note that the retirement job classification in the variable SUBTYPE is independent of the retirement response in the variable relating to the question why a person left a previous job (YLEFT).
-The variable SUBTYPE indicates the type of job record - current main, current miscellaneous, former main, former miscellaneous, last job outside reference period, or retirement job.
-The MEPS asked for detailed information about "current main" and "current miscellaneous" job types and basic information about other job types.
+This job was classified as the "Current Main Job" and any other simultaneously held job was classified as a "Current Miscellaneous Job."
+The MEPS also obtained some information on any former job (Former Main Job or Former Miscellaneous Job) held in the reference period but not at the interview date.
+For those persons neither working at the interview date nor earlier in the reference period, limited information on the last job the person held was collected.
+Additionally, for those persons age 55 or older who indicated that they retired from a job, the MEPS obtained some job-level information (Retirement Job).

+The variable SUBTYPE indicates the type of job record - current main (1), current miscellaneous (2), former main (3), former miscellaneous (4), last job outside reference period (5), or retirement job (6).
+When a job is initially reported, MEPS asks for detailed information about any "Current Main Job" and "Current Miscellaneous Job" and basic information about other job types.
 Refer to the questionnaire to see which information was asked for each job type.
+It is important to note that the retirement job classification in the variable SUBTYPE is independent of the retirement response in the variable YLEFT, which relates to the question why a person left a previous job.

+Job Updates and Inapplicable (-1) Values